 ITEM 5.
 MARKET FOR REGISTRANT'S COMMON EQUITY, RELATED STOCKHOLDER MATTERS AND ISSUER PURCHASES OF EQUITY SECURITIES

-Through February 27, 2006, our common stock was traded on the NASD OTC Bulletin Board under the symbol "GPOR.OB."
-Since February 28, 2006, our common stock has been quoted on The NASDAQ National Market and since July 14, 2006, our common stock has been quoted on The NASDAQ Global Select Market, in each instance under the symbol "GPOR."
+Since July 14, 2006, our common stock has been quoted on The NASDAQ Global Select Market under the symbol "GPOR."
 The following table sets forth the high and low sale prices of our common stock for the periods presented: